mixstam1821/Hyperion/README.md

 **Hyperion** is a Random Forest emulator that predicts monthly **Surface Solar Radiation (SSR)**
 from 2 basic atmospheric parameters: **Cloud cover**, and **AOD**.
-It was trained on radiative-transfer model outputs from the **EarthSenseData (Stamatis et al., 2025)** (https://zenodo.org/records/17382343).
+It was trained on radiative-transfer model inputs/outputs from the **EarthSenseData (Stamatis et al., 2025)** (https://zenodo.org/records/17382343).

 ---